Beam me up Spotty!

 BOMBAST: "Well, it's not hard to guess.
 All this balderdash—there, I told you the word would come in handy—can easily be traced back to the mystical mumbo-jumbo taught by the miscellaneous collection of psychics, would-be psychics and mystery-mongers that emerged from the Theosophical Society and its offshoots during the 20th century.
-Annie Besant and Leadbeater started the crystal ball rolling with their ramp about the coming 'World Teacher', who incidentally turned out to be an illiterate 13-year-old Indian boy who repudiated all their mad fantasies in adult life.
+C. W. Leadbeater and Annie Besant started the crystal ball rolling with their ramp about the coming 'World Teacher', who incidentally turned out to be an illiterate 13-year-old Indian boy who repudiated all their mad fantasies in adult life.
 Come to think of it, that's a telling metaphor for the whole New Age bandwagon.
-Besant and Leadbeater were followed by Alice Bailey, who also claimed a direct hotline to the cosmic hierarchy, but whether her preceptors were shape-shifting lizards, archangels, or just your average extra-terrestrial dedicated to abducting common sense, I couldn't say.
+Besant and Leadbeater were followed by Mark and Elizabeth Clare Prophet, who also claimed a direct hotline to the cosmic hierarchy, but whether their preceptors were shape-shifting lizards, archangels, or just your average extra-terrestrial dedicated to abducting common sense, I couldn't say.
 After that, the lunatics really did take over the asylum, claiming to represent a colourful assortment of 'Ascended Masters', 'ETs', 'Angels', 'Space Councils' and probably a fifth dimensional Women's Institute too."

 FLITTERFLOP (defensively): "So according to you this is all complete nonsense?"